ladjs/lad/Readme.md

 Through [koa-livereload][koa-livereload] and [gulp-livereload][gulp-livereload] your assets automatically reload as you continually change and save them.

-This means you can have your editor open and a browser tab opened to your app at <http://localhost:3000/> &ndash; of course you need to be running the app with `npm run livereload` (which runs `gulp watch`) &ndash; and your changes appear in real-time!
+This means you can have your editor open and a browser tab opened to your app at <http://localhost:3000/> &ndash; of course you need to be running the task `npm run watch-assets` (which in turn runs the LiveReload bit) &ndash; and your changes appear in real-time!
 Yes, we know this is not new technology, but not many other frameworks had this built-in (at least the right way with gulp).

 For example, if you make the following change to your stylesheet file and save it...